ainter21/report-sectest/Report.md

 - **xss_fetchOrderData.php_1_min**: this function retrieves order data to populate the edit payment dialog box, accessible from the payment button located in the action menu of the order.
 It does not print the name or the number of the client, so it is not vulnerable to xss attack (it prints the amount to be paid, that it is not vulnerable).
 - **xss_fetchSelectedUser.php_1_min**: this echo funtion return a json formatted object used to populate the editUser dialog box.
 If the name contains malicious code, it will be printed in the input text, so there won't be any vulnerability, because also the HTML code will be printed, as plain text.
 - **xss_orders.php_20_min**: this echo function prints the date of the order.
 The date of the order is already sanitized because the input field for enetering the day accept only date format string.
-- **xss_orders.php_32_min**: there is no way to inject malicious code into the available quantity paragraph created in the edit order page, because you can't create an order with corrupted quantity and if you try to insert it later with the edit order form, this quantity is not loaded.
 - **xss_removeUser.php_1_min**: this echo function outputs a message not written by the user, so it is not vulnerable to xss attacks.
 - **xss_setting.php_2_min**: this echo function prints the user id retrieved from the `$_SESSION` array.
 It is set on the server side and it is not possible to access it from client side.
 -  **xss_setting.php_4_min**: as for **xss_setting.php_2_min**, also this echo functon populate an input field with the user id, retrieved from the `$_SESSION` array, created and handled server side.